TOTTENHAM HOTSPUR - COMPLETE HISTORY 1882 - What was to become

 first time, 3d!
 1890 - A moment of madness, or

-'Gilpin Park' but, having never been officially names, gradually became known
+was almost named 'Gilpin Park' but, having never been officially names,

-as 'White Hart Lane'.
-The first match was a friendly vs Notts County, and
+gradually became known as 'White Hart Lane'.
+The first match was a friendly vs Notts County, and after taking

 Champions of the Southern League.
 1901 - After victories